TriangleBear/Ev_Ap/README.md

 ### Marking Attendance

 1. Select an event from the "Select a table" dropdown menu.
-2. Scan the RFID card of a registered member to mark their attendance at the event.
+2. Scan or Type the Unique ID Num of a registered member to mark their attendance at the event.

 ### Exporting Data